jhenahan/ohaskell-translations/chapters/10-create_project.md

 You will get into an interactive dialog in which you will be offered to answer a few questions about your project.
-At the end of the dialog project files are creating automatically and the content of our directory will be structured as
+At the end of the dialog project files are created automatically and the content of our directory is structured as
 follows:

 	.